paylike/plugin-woocommerce/woocommerce-gateway-paylike/readme.txt

 * Moved to new api wrapper
 * More verbose http communication response
 * Prevent capturing when user is not allowed to

-= 1.4.5 =
-* Fix manual payment page issues with older woocommerce versions
-* Disable pay button on payment loading for manual payment page

-= 1.4.4 =
-* Fatal error fix for manual payment page
-* Update in payment data sent over manual payment after order page

-= 1.4.3 =
-* Added better support for retry payment in subscriptions

-= 1.4.2 =
-* Added hungarian translation

-= 1.4.1 =
-* Fixed fatal error for missing keys

-= 1.4.0 =
-* Fixed key name for manual subscriptions
-* Updated language file

-= 1.3.9 =
-* Minor logo fix

-= 1.3.8 =
-* Added account key validation
-* Updated custom attributes to match standards
-* Updated subcriptions merchant id to match the public key merchant
-* Consistency & deprecated notices related updates

-= 1.3.7 =
-* Updated language files
-* Fixed failed payment page

-= 1.3.6 =
-* Added more verbose debugging for every api related operation

-= 1.3.5 =
-* Added fallback for empty transaction id, added verbose logging for connections until this gets switched to the 2.0 api wrapper

-= 1.3.4 =
-* Added better currency support
-* A change in total voids the authorization and resets the token.
-* Minor language file update

-= 1.3.3 =
-* Fixed issue with legacy get total
-* Updated return tags

-= 1.3.2 =
-* Added readable amounts in logs
-* Fixed amount difference in legacy mode
-* Updated api wrapper

-= 1.3.1 =
-* Added return for the error so that the order isn't completed on different amount.

-= 1.3.0 =
-* Fixed minor bug, lack of quotes around the address field on the payment script.

-= 1.2.9 =
-* Fixed issue with file including not in the repository

-= 1.2.8 =
-* Updated supported currencies list

-= 1.2.7 =
-* Added data collection before order gets created
-* Added legacy support for woocommerce < 3.0

-= 1.2.6 =
-* Added danish translation for frontend text

-= 1.2.5 =
-* Updated POT file

-= 1.2.4 =
-* Minor fields, moved has fields method down so that it doesn't get overwritten

-= 1.2.3 =
-* Updated api wrapper

-= 1.2.2 =
-* Fixed communication issue with the api on some php versions.

-= 1.2.1 =
-* Added missing files

-= 1.2.0 =
-* Added subscriptions support

-= 1.1.1 =
-* Added compatibility mode,moving an order from processing to complete can capture the payment

-= 1.1 =
-* Added support for direct checkout

-= 1.0 =
-* Initial release